chazzka/clanekforest/clanek.md

 Figure X shows the first two decisions (`max_depth=2`) of the Isolation Forest algorithm provided a priory data points (marked $x$) in the left corner.
 First, random dimension X and a split point approx. around value 20 are chosen, orphaning most of the observations on the left side.
-In the second decision, dimension Y was chosen, cracking the area on the right in two parts.
+In the second step, in the rigth node, dimension Y was chosen, splitting the area on the right in two parts.
 As we can see, the theoretical novel observations $y$ get assigned the same *path_length* as a priory known, non-novel regular observations.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares.svg)